People

 Associate Professor

 Denise K. Filios is an Associate Professor in the Department of Spanish and Portuguese at the University of Iowa.
-Her teaching and research interests include medieval Spanish literature, women in literature, performance, and North African-Spanish cultural contacts from 711 to the present.
+Her current research studies the Camino de Santiago and other medieval-based long-distance walking routes and cultural itineraries in Spain.

 Title/Position